-The safari vehicles you travel in may also have inverter systems for charging items but this facility is not guaranteed.
+The safari vehicles you travel in may also have invertor systems for charging items but this facility is not guaranteed.

 MONEY-PLEASE READ THIS CAREFULLY

-US Dollars cash is the preferred option to bring when traveling to Uganda/Rwanda for the Uganda Gorilla Trekking Tour or other Safaris.
+US Dollars cash is the preferred option to bring when traveling to Uganda/Rwanda.

 Once in Uganda/Rwanda, we advise guests to change some dollars into local currency for use as spending money on the road eg for drinks, curios.
 Gorilla tracking Uganda suggests a combination of small denomination notes (USD 1, 5, 10, 50) as well as USD 100 bills – make sure they are POST 2006 as generally only post 2006 series are accepted in Uganda and have the ‘large heads’ on – (the older notes depict the various senators with ‘smaller heads’ – this may sound a bit cryptic, but when you compare the notes it will become clearer).
 Please ensure that all USD bills are in good condition, i.e. without rips, tears and any mark.
 Note that whilst more convenient in terms of changing currency and not having to carry around huge amounts of local money, there is normally a surcharge on the smaller notes when changing them.
 Keep your slips, you are able to change surplus local money back to cash if you have proof of purchase when leaving the country.